Let’s face it, essay writing can be tedious and boring.

 - Construct a clear and concise thesis statement.

-- Avoid abrupt and illogical transitions between the introductory, body and conclusion paragraphs.
+- Avoid abrupt and illogical transitions between the introductory paragraph, the body aand the conclusion.

 - Clearly present both sides of the argument.

 - Do not simply restate the thesis statement in your ending paragraph.